AbdoulieJNJie98/SoftwareDev2_Presentation/README.md

 ## PostgreSQL

   PostgreSQL is used for storing video game titles that consist of the game's title, platform, genre, and price.
-  In order to enure the project is connected to the database, run the following command first:
+  In order to ensure the project is connected to the database, run the following command first:
   ```bash
  docker pull postgres:13.11
   ```